5 Plantations to Visit in New Orleans with Stunningly Scenic Views

-The Louisiana countryside is known for ancient swampland's resonating majestic beauty.
-Vibrant green landscapes accentuated by wild hanging moss and twisting vines plays as the perfect backdrop to weddings, famous artwork and some of our favorite Hollywood movies.
+The Louisiana countryside is known for ancient swamplands and majestic beauty.
+Vibrant green landscapes accentuated by wild hanging moss and twisting vines make for the perfect backdrop to weddings, famous artwork, and some of your favorite Hollywood movies!

 While searching out things to do in New Orleans, why not immerse yourself in the beauty of New Orleans Plantation Country?
 Keep reading for 5 Plantations to Visit in New Orleans with Stunningly Scenic Views!